Last updated: 10 July 2016

-It is important to use fairly wide nibs or chisel edged pencils when rendering practice alphabets in order to examine the essential letterform characteristics as illustrated in the following exemplar of an Italic handwriting alphabet rendition:
+It is important to use pens with fairly wide nibs or similar chisel edged pencils when rendering practice alphabets in order to examine the essential letterform characteristics:

-I often include a freely rendered alphabet in the form of gloss on exemplars and correspondence in the same way that renaissance writing masters did -- with didactic and decorative intent as illustrated by my following exemplar :
+I often include freely rendered alphabets in the form of gloss with my Chancery cursive (Italic) renditions in the same way that Renaissance writing masters did -- with didactic and decorative intent as illustrated by my following exemplar:

 Small writing exemplar